-Consider choose evening flights so you can have Christmas morning at home.
+Consider flying on Christmas evening flights so you can have Christmas morning at home.
 If you’re OK seeing your family after Christmas, look into flights on the 26thor 27th, especially to non-tourist destinations.
 And consider returning on New Years Eve, another relatively slow day during that week.

-Tuesday Wednesday prior to Thanksgiving and the Sunday after are the busiest and most expensive days for that weekend.
+The Tuesday and Wednesday prior to Thanksgiving and the Sunday after are the busiest and most expensive days for that weekend.

 Avoid Popular Airports